 Traveling can help you relax, discover new cultures, and even grow as a person.
 However, with pickpocketing on the rise, you should be careful if you’ll be traveling out of town, especially if you’re used to carrying a purse.
-A great way to protect yourself and your valuables are to travel without a purse.
+A great way to protect yourself and your valuables is to travel without a purse.

 Here’s how to travel without a purse: